Kennedy Space Center Florida

 Snacks and souvenirs

-You won’t want to leave the Kennedy Space Center empty handed either, so visit ‘the world’s largest space shop’ and use up that leftover holiday money on some space shuttle and space-related gifts.
-For that extra special memento to take home, why not make sure you get a signed autograph from the daily astronaut of the day too.
+You won’t want to leave the Kennedy Space Center Orlando empty handed either, so visit ‘the world’s largest space shop’ and use up that leftover spending money on some space-related gifts.
+For that extra special souvenir take home from your Florida holidays, try and get a dedicated autograph from the astronaut of the day.